hiderbrandon/react_practicing_1/README.md

-# Simple Character list interactive reactapp
+# Simple Character's list interactive react app

-enjoy add and remove character from this list :)
+enjoy add and remove characters from this list :)